AtonyeFoby/Adidas-Sales-Excel-Dashboard/README.md

 # Adidas Sales Dashboard with Excel

-This repository contains all my excel dashboards.
+This repository contains and analysis of sales data from Adidas and proper visualization indicating all key metrics, represented on a dashboard.
 All of the data was cleaned, analyzed and visualized.